 Tip #1: Describe a failure that you experienced

 Tip #2: State the lesson you learned

 Some time back, I failed to balance the needs of children and parents.
 I was so much into the children and neglected the role of parents.
-However, I later on learned that I needed parents’ buy-in as they play a crucial role in education.
-I started involving them through newsletters, progress reports, and by organizing parent days and activities.
+However, I later learned that I needed parents’ buy-in as they play a crucial role in education.
+I started involving them through newsletters, progress reports, and organizing parent days and activities.